basho/basho_docs/source/languages/en/riak/ops/tuning/aws.md

 }
 ---

-This guide introduces some recommended best practices for performance tuning of Riak clusters in the Amazon Web Services (AWS) Elastic Compute Cloud (EC2) environment.
+This guide introduces best practices for tuning Riak cluster performance in the Amazon Web Services (AWS) Elastic Compute Cloud (EC2) environment.

 <div class="info">
-<div class="title">Tip</div>
+<div class="title">Note</div>
-Be sure to check out [[System Performance Tuning]] for more general performance and tuning recommendations for Riak clusters.
+The following guide is supplementary.
+Be sure to check out [[System Performance Tuning]] for general performance and tuning recommendations before continuing with this guide.
 </div>

 ## EC2 Instances